ibm-messaging/kafka-connect-mq-source/README.md

 The following instructions assume you are running on OpenShift and have Strimzi 0.16 or later installed.

 #### Start a Kafka Connect cluster using KafkaConnectS2I
 1. Create a file called `kafka-connect-s2i.yaml` containing the definition of a KafkaConnectS2I resource.
+You can use the examples in the Strimzi project to get started.
-Configure it with the information it needs to connect to your Kafka cluster.
+1. Configure it with the information it needs to connect to your Kafka cluster.
 You must include the annotation `strimzi.io/use-connector-resources: "true"` to configure it to use KafkaConnector resources so you can avoid needing to call the Kafka Connect REST API directly.
 1. `oc apply -f kafka-connect-s2i.yaml` to create the cluster, which usually takes several minutes.

 #### Add the MQ source connector to the cluster